arunaaabh95/voting-client-react/README.md

+This project was built using the tutorial on reudx from here: http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html

+You can find the implementation of the author here:https://github.com/teropa/redux-voting-client

+This is the updated version of the tutorial hope it helps :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>